liyc7711/tb-zh-mt/README.md

 # tb-zh-mt
-The Source for Paper "A Study on Tibetan-Chinese Document-Level Machine Translation and Corpus Construction" The data is coming soon...
+The source for paper "A Study on Tibetan-Chinese Document-Level Machine Translation and Corpus Construction" accpepted by CCL 2025.

+The data is coming soon...